Some words about my relationship to and with code.

-Open source software projects that I created and maintain:
+Open source software projects that I started and (maybe, more or less) maintain:

 - gipc, providing gevent-cooperative child processes and inter-process communication.
 Used by Quantopian, Ajenti, Chronology, GDriveFS and others.

 - WP-GeSHi-Highlight, a syntax highlighting plugin for WordPress, used by more than 1.000 websites.